+DOR:

+Name of child:

-Name of child: DOB: School: Class/Teacher Name: Advice/Information re: care/proceduschool day: ires required and how often during the Member(s) of staff who will carry out of toileting/intimate care plan and so the tasks - all staff need to be fully aware hool policies.
-Where will the tasks be carried out required to safely carry out the process. and what equipment/resources will be edures: Infection Control and Disposal proce edures in place Actions that will be taken if any cond erns arise: Parent's responsibility to provide: Any School-Home agreement, care/ management plan, risk assessment, or communication via school - home diary required:
+Trains of Simul 332.
+School: Class/Teacher Name: school day: es required and how often during the child does have an accident in school, staff Member(s) of staff who will carry out the of toileting/intimate care plan and sch ne tasks - all staff need to be fully aware ool policies. nn (Teacher), Miss L Harper (TA), Mrs L Wilson (TA), Mrs R Richardson (Admin) Where will the tasks be carried out a required to safely carry out the proceed and what equipment/resources will be dures: • ging bed in the Accessibility Toilet at St ate area.
+All supplies will be kept in the Infection Control and Disposal proced lures in place , , , , irty clothes into.
+The sanitary bin in the contractors twice a week.
+Staff and pupils g bed is to be sanitised after use.

+Actions that will be taken if any concerns arise:

+Designated Safeguarding Lead will be informed of any concerns.

+Parent's responsibility to provide: Nappy bags, wipes, nappies.

+Any School-Home agreement, care/management plan, risk assessment, or communication via school - home diary required:

+Other professionals involved in care/advisory role: (School Nurse, Health Visitor, Specialist Nurse, OT/Physio, SEND Staff)

+Additional Information:

-Other professionals involved in care/advisory role: (School Nurse, Health Visitor, Specialist Nurse, OT/Physio, SEND Staff) Addition al Information ı: (Delete as appropriate) I/We have read the Intimate Care/Toileting Policy provided by the educational setting that my child attends.
+(Delete as appropriate)

+I/We have read the Intimate Care/Toileting Policy provided by the educational setting that my child attends.
 I/We give permission for the named member(s) of staff to attend to the care needs of my/our child and are in agreement with the procedures proposed.

+Name of Parent/Carer Signature:

+Head/SENCO Signature:

+Date

-Name of Name of Parent/Carer Signature: Head/SE Head/SENCO Signature: Appendix 2 Toileting and Intimate/Personal Care Log Date Time Type of Care Carried out (toileting, nappy change, other intimate/personal care task) Carried out by Signature
+Appendix 2 Toileting and Intimate/Personal Care Log

+Date Time Type of Care Carried out (toileting, nappy change, other intimate/personal care task) Carried out by Signature